 We intend to continue to grow our retail loan portfolio by expanding our network through the addition of new branches.
 In order to optimize our expansion, we carefully assess potential markets by analyzing demographic, competitive and regulatory factors, site selection and availability, and growth potential.
 We have a long-standing presence in southern India, and are among the first organized Gold Loan providers in northern and western and eastern India.
 Our strategy for branch expansion includes further strengthening our market leading position in south Indian states by providing higher accessibility to customers as well as leveraging our expertise and presence in southern India to enhance our presence in other regions of India, particularly in northern India, where we intend to open branches in most states.
-We have added 404 branches in 2012-13 and 147 branches during six months ended September 30, 2013, and expect this network to grow in the future.
+We have added 404 branches in 2012-13 and 178 branches during nine months ended December 31, 2013, and expect this network to grow in the future.
+Over the years we have created a well-developed and extensive branch network, resulting in us progressively reducing the rate of our branch network year on year.
+While we do not need to grow our branch network as aggressively as we have in the past, our branch network strategy remains key to our growth.
+A new RBI regulation, issued on September 16, 2013, required us and other gold loan NBFCs that had more than 1,000 branches to obtain RBI approval prior to opening new branches.
+However, this regulation has not had an effect on slowing down our rate of expansion.
+Furthermore, we intend to increase our efforts on increasing the number of customers in our existing branches, thereby increasing our loan portfolio while continuing to expand our branch network.

 At the core of our branch expansion strategy, we expect to penetrate new markets and expand our customer base to include customers who otherwise would rely on the unorganized sector.
 Moreover, our ethics, values and goodwill, which have established our strong brand, will continue to be important factors in our expansion.
 In addition to increasing the visibility of our brand by sponsoring events and publicity, we will continue to build trust among our customers and enhance our brand with quality services and safety and security of our customers' collateral.

-Target new customer segments
+Continue to target new customer segments

 The market for our loan products was traditionally confined to lower and middle income groups, who viewed Gold Loans as an option of the last resort in case of emergency.
-We intend to undertake sustained marketing efforts to diminish the stigma attached to pledging gold jewellery in India.
+We have undertaken, and intend to continue undertaking sustained marketing efforts to diminish the stigma attached to pledging gold jewellery in India.
 We plan to work to position Gold Loans as a "lifestyle product" and expand our customer base to include upper-middle income and upper income groups.
 We intend to emphasize our Gold Loan products' key advantages of expediency and minimal documentation, and alter the image of Gold Loans from an option of the last resort to an option of convenience.